Magna Carta: Great Charter of 1297

+Great Charter of 1300

-With the reconfirmation of the Charters in 1300, an additional document was granted, the Articuli super Cartas (The Articles upon the Charters).
-It was composed of 17 articles and sought in part to deal with the problem of enforcing the Charters.
+With the reconfirmation of the charters in 1300, an additional document was granted, the Articuli super Cartas (The Articles upon the Charters).
+It was composed of 17 articles and sought in part to deal with the problem of enforcing the charters.
 Magna Carta and the Forest Charter were to be issued to the sheriff of each county, and should be read four times a year at the meetings of the county courts.
 Each county should have a committee of three men who could hear complaints about violations of the Charters.

 Pope Clement V continued the papal policy of supporting monarchs (who ruled by divine grace) against any claims in Magna Carta which challenged the King's rights, and annulled the Confirmatio Cartarum in 1305.
 Edward I interpreted Clement V's papal bull annulling the Confirmatio Cartarum as effectively applying to the Articuli super Cartas, although the latter was not specifically mentioned.
 In 1306 Edward I took the opportunity given by the Pope's backing to reassert forest law over large areas which had been "disafforested".
 Both Edward and the Pope were accused by some contemporary chroniclers of "perjury", and it was suggested by Robert McNair Scott that Robert the Bruce refused to make peace with Edward I's son, Edward II, in 1312 with the justification: "How shall the king of England keep faith with me, since he does not observe the sworn promises made to his liege men ...".